awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-export-api.md

 ------

-## Download REST API OpenAPI Definition with API Gateway Integration in YAML<a name="api-gateway-export-api-download-swagger-yaml-with-apig"></a>
+## Download REST API OpenAPI definition with API Gateway integration in YAML<a name="api-gateway-export-api-download-swagger-yaml-with-apig"></a>

 To export and download a REST API in OpenAPI definitions with API Gateway integration in YAML format: